rapid7/insightconnect-workflows/workflows/Blacklist_Indicators_with_Microsoft_Defender_ATP_from_Microsoft_Teams/help.md

 # Description

 Blacklist or unblacklist indicators with Microsoft Defender ATP via Microsoft Teams command and report information back to Microsoft Teams.
-Indicators supported in this workflow are SHA1 hashes, SHA256 hashes, IPv4 addresses, IPv6 addresses, URLs and domains.
+Indicators supported in this workflow are SHA1 hashes, SHA256 hashes, IPv4 addresses, IPv6 addresses, URLs, and domains.

 **Note**: Microsoft Defender ATP does not support MD5 hashes.